How to File Taxes in 2024

 This is especially true if you’re a freelancer, in which case you may be able to take a home office deduction.

-Note: With more people working at home because of the pandemic, there may be heightened interest in this.
+Note: With more people working at home since the pandemic, there may be heightened interest in this.
 Check with a tax advisor but know that if you are employed and received a W-2 but are working from home, you probably can’t claim a deduction.
 The home office deduction is generally reserved for self-employed or gig workers.
+Learn more in our complete guide to independent contractor taxes.

 There are also certain tax credits you may be eligible for, such as the American Opportunity Credit, which offers eligible students up to $2,500 per year to offset college expenses, or the Child Care Credit, which offers eligible guardians up to $2,000 apiece to offset the expense of supporting a dependent.